platform9/app-controller/README.md

 ## `fast-path`

-A backend service that interacts with a Kubernetes cluster installed with knative serving components.
+A backend service that interacts with the underlying Kubernetes cluster using the Knative serving components.

 ## Pre-requisites
 To start the fast-path backend service, pre-requisites are:

-1. Linux (64 bit)
+1. Linux (Preferred)
 2. A kubernetes cluster installed with [knative serving components](https://platform9.com/blog/how-to-set-up-knative-serving-on-kubernetes/)
-3. MySQL Database to link to fast-path
+3. Link to MySQL Database (local/remote) that acts as data store for fast-path.

 ## Configurations
 The configurations for the service are set using `config.yaml`.
 Sample of `config.yaml` is present at [etc/config.yaml](etc/config.yaml)